defiprime/defiprime1/about.md

 ## Listing Products

-If you'd like to submit your project, feel free to ping me at [Twitter](https://twitter.com/defiprime), open an issue at [Github](https://github.com/sneg55/defiprime) or create a PR.
+If you'd like to submit your project, please fill [this form](https://sneg55.typeform.com/to/WRFW02).

 ## Media